ZuhaWorldSite/zuhaworldsite.github.io/index.md

 ## WHO WE ARE:

 At **ZuhaWorldSite**, we believe in the power of positive impact.
 We follow the philosophy that “One can’t help everyone, but everyone can do for someone.”
 This approach helps us create a community that inspires individuals.
-Our goal is to empower them to make a difference.
+Our goal is to empower them to make something difference.

 ## KEY FEATURES: